kumara3/Chimera_detection/README.md

     python [scriptname]

 Modules
+  Name

     Contigs_per_binlength

         Description

              This module segregates the contigs in terms of bin length.
 Say for bin length of 1000 bp, number of total contigs generated is 20,000

   Name

     mapping_reads_for_chimera

         Description

-         This module find the number of chimeric contigs.
+            This module find the number of chimeric contigs

+  Name

+    read_fasta_file

+        Description

+            This module reads the fasta file using a dictionary